Meningitis in your words

 Sophia was in the second term of her first year and was really into the swing of life as a student at Manchester University.
 She had made some lovely friends, was enjoying her Spanish and Portuguese course, was playing on the lacrosse team and was about to go on the Ski Society trip to Tignes.

 Early on Tuesday morning she messaged me saying she felt sick, soon followed by a text saying she had been sick, and she continued to be sick every half hour or so that day.
 I remember her saying she felt awful, and I assumed it was probably norovirus.
-Knowing what I know now, it was extremely dangerous for her to be left to go to sleep that night and I should have made sure that her flatmates were fully aware and would check her for the signs and symptoms of meningitis – and most importantly, check in on her regularly.
+Knowing what I know now, it was extremely dangerous for her to be left to go to sleep that night.
+I should have made sure that her flatmates were fully aware and would check her for the signs and symptoms of meningitis – and most importantly, check in on her regularly.

 The next morning, she messaged me first thing saying she felt horrendous, worse than she had ever felt in her life and she felt really dizzy.
 I assumed that was because she was completely empty.
 Again, don’t assume.
 Now I would FaceTime, check everything, get friends to check or get her to a GP or hospital.
 I replied and then it was a while before she answered, so I phoned her.
 I will never forget the eerie silence on the end of the phone each time I said her name, followed by a moaning noise that I can’t describe.

 She was trying to talk but couldn’t.
 Then my phone starting pinging like crazy as a whole series of messages came through from her - none of them legible, just a scramble of letters.
 She couldn’t type either.
 THEN, I realised something was horribly wrong.
-I facetimed her straight away and was met with a blank staring face, mouth wide open, eyes glazed over.
+I Facetimed her straight away and was met with a blank staring face, mouth wide open, eyes glazed over.
 Not a picture I can easily get out of my head.
 I shouted for my husband and between us we called the security team at her halls and got her to type 111 on her flat WhatsApp group to get her flatmates' attention.
 They got the message and came into her room and phoned for an ambulance.
 She was in her bed, unable to move or speak and we know now that if we hadn’t seen her condition and acted then, she could have just died alone in her room, as has so tragically happened to other students.

 The next moments are a blur.
 We had the usual triage questions which we had to answer through the flatmates phone as they didn’t know any of her details and she couldn’t speak.
 They said she needed to go to hospital, but the ambulance could be hours, so best to get an Uber.
 But then suddenly, I heard the words “heart attack” and “we’re escalating this” and then “the ambulance is downstairs”.
 I grabbed a few bits and got in the car for a 3-and-a-half-hour drive to Manchester.